 - Term of the Franchise

 - Obligations and Duties of the Franchisor

-- Restriction on Goods and Services Offered
+- Restriction on Goods as well as Services Offered

 - Renewal, Termination and Transfer of Franchise Agreement

-Hope all your franchise agreement meaning FAQs have been answered.
+To sum up, hope all your franchise agreement meaning FAQs have been answered.
 In case you have more franchise agreement Meaning FAQs or want more clarity on franchising, feel free to call our franchise experts today.